bchcohenlab/academic-kickstart/content/authors/faiza-yasin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
+- Researchers
-- Alumni
+- Group 2
 ---

-Keturah Warner is a rising junior at Salem State University studying Health care studies with a minor in Biology and Chemistry.
-Keturah is in her fifth year as a COACH intern here at Boston Children's Hospital.
-After her undergraduate studies, she plans on going to graduate school to study perfusion.
-For fun, she likes to go on walks at the beach, read and travel.
-She is excited to learn more about neurology and be a part of the Cohen Lab team.
+“Faiza Yasin is a Biology Major at The University of Massachusetts Boston.
+She is currently a third year COACH intern at Boston Children’s Hospital.
+Faiza has a keen interest in all areas of the research field.
+She is excited to learn more about the neurology field during her time at the Cohen lab!
+For fun, Faiza enjoys photography and traveling.”